elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.i2} ...
 And there it is, winded catacombs of the End and the Beginning
-- Death pounces on them, like a torrent of wild horses, like a
-- flight of mosquitoes ...
+- Death will pounce on them like a torrent of wild horses, like a flight of mosquitoes ...
 - Columbus, Columbus
 - you
 - the calm